Aladdin (1992 Disney film): Design and animation

-Designed by a team led by supervising animator, Glen Keane, Aladdin was initially going to be as young as thirteen, and was originally made to resemble actor Michael J. Fox.
+Designed by a team led by supervising animator Glen Keane, Aladdin was initially going to be as young as thirteen, and was originally made to resemble actor Michael J. Fox.
 During production, it was decided that the design was too boyish and lacked appeal, so the character was made "seventeen to eighteen", and redesigned to add elements derived from actor Tom Cruise and Calvin Klein models.

 For the scenery design, various architectural elements seen in 19th-century orientalist paintings and photographs of the Arab world were used for guidance.
 Other inspirations for design were Disney's animated films from the 1940s and '50s and the 1940 film The Thief of Bagdad.
 The coloring was done with the computerized CAPS process, and the color motifs were chosen according to the personality—the protagonists use light colors, such as blue, the antagonists darker ones, such as red and black, and Agrabah and its palace use the neutral color, yellow.
 Computer animation was used for several elements of the film, such as the tiger entrance of the Cave of Wonders and the scene in which Aladdin tries to escape the collapsing cave.
 Some of the software that was used was Pixar's RenderMan.

 Musker and Clements created the Genie with Robin Williams in mind; although Katzenberg suggested actors such as John Candy, Steve Martin and Eddie Murphy, Williams was approached and eventually accepted the role.
 Williams came for voice recording sessions during breaks while filming two films he was making at the time, Hook and Toys.
 Unusual for an animated film, much of Williams's dialogue was ad-libbed.
 For some scenes, Williams was given topics and dialogue suggestions, but allowed to improvise his lines.
 It is estimated that Williams improvised 52 characters.
-Eric Goldberg, the supervising animator for the Genie, reviewed Williams's recorded dialogue, and selected the best gags and lines that his crew would create character animation to match.
+Eric Goldberg, the supervising animator for the Genie, reviewed Williams' recorded dialogue and selected the best lines to animate.

 The producers added many in-jokes and references to Disney's previous works in the film, such as a "cameo appearance" from directors, Clements and Musker, and drawing some characters based on Disney workers.
 Beast, Sebastian and Pinocchio make brief appearances, and the wardrobe of the Genie at the end of the film—a Goofy hat, a Hawaiian shirt, and sandals—are a reference to a short film that Robin Williams did for the Disney-MGM Studios tour in the late 1980s.